You won't know what to expect tax-wise from your summer job unless you consider factors other than how much you earn.

 If you are a full-time student for most of the year, you may find you won't need to file a return if you work just two or three months of summer.
 However, if you’re eligible to receive a refund of any taxes withheld from your paychecks, you will want to file anyway to get that money back.

 The ordinary filing thresholds do not apply to you if you’re still claimed as a dependent on your parents’ tax return.
-In this case, you will need to file a tax return if your total earnings are greater than the standard deduction available to single filers (without any increase for a personal exemption).
+In this case, you will need to file a tax return if your total earnings are greater than the standard deduction available to filers claimed as dependents.
 These dependent filing rules only apply to your earned income.
-You will also need to file if you received unearned income in excess of $950, regardless of any other earnings.
+You will also need to file if you received unearned income in excess of $1,050, regardless of any other earnings.
 Unearned income covers non-employment income such as interest and dividends.

 Other ways to lower your tax bill

-Regardless of the rules you follow to determine your filing obligations, there are ways to reduce your taxable income—the final amount you calculate tax on—other than taking the standard deduction and personal exemptions.
+Regardless of the rules you follow to determine your filing obligations, there are ways to reduce your taxable income.
 Several credits and deductions can reduce your tax bill, some of which are available for the expenses you incur as a student.
 If itemizing saves you more in tax than the standard deduction, filing a Schedule A with your return can further reduce your taxes.

 When you use TurboTax to prepare your taxes, we’ll ask you simple questions and tell you which filing status will give you the biggest tax savings.